software-mansion/protostar/website/docs/legacy/07-testing/02-cheatcodes/expect-call.md

 ```

-`test_expect_call_wrong_args` will fail because even though the set of expected arguments is the same as the arguments in the call, the order is different so they **do not** strictly match.
+`test_expect_call_wrong_args` will fail because even though the set of expected arguments is the same as the arguments in the call, the order is different, so they **do not** strictly match.